garrett-s-wininger/garrett-s-wininger/README.md

 and science topics.
 I love learning new things and appreciate any chance I get to try out a new idea.
 Outside of programming, I also enjoy electronics, RF systems, and anything technical I can get my hands on.

-# Prior Industries
+# Industry Experience

-1. Photovoltaics
+1. State Government/Healthcare
-2. State Government/Healthcare
+2. Marketing Automation
-3. Marketing Automation
+3. Defense
-4. Defense
+4. Social Media
-5. Social Media
+5. FinTech